icp4a/automation-decision-services-samples/practice/DecisionModeling/step2/description.md

 #### Exercise 2

-Define an Automation Decision Services decision table that directly maps each case to a decision:
+Define a Decision Intelligence decision table that directly maps each case to a decision:

  - Create a data model with enumeration types for budget, subject, level, and sensor format.